BeLi4L/bejeweled/README.md

 ## Backlog

+- bug: new game: some old gems are still here
+- bug: new game: click propagates from the popup to the game

+- hint button: random.pick(winningMoves)

+- Game & Menu extends Zone/Container/Scene?

-- add score
+- add local leaderboard
+- maybe extract Board/Cell classes?
+- explosion animation: shrink, like bejeweled 1
+- improve selected gem: add 4 white corners ? and also on the 2nd gem
-- add sounds/score on sprites (like candy crush)
+- add sounds/score on sprites (like candy crush, or try the original Bejeweled 1 sound) + cascade sounds (à la dota & co: Godlike, Monster kill...)
-- detect game over: no move can be done => replay button
 - use Smash sprites (add a toggle button to switch?)
-- hints
+- add screenshot in README
-- local leaderboard
+- swipe